Chengcheng-Xiao/DeltaCodesONETEP/README.md

 !
 Copy pseudopotentials
 bash get_pseudo.sh
 ```
 Note that FM systems (Fe, Co and Ni) and AFM systems (O [↑↑↓↓], Cr [↑↓↑↓], and
 Mn[↑↓]) needs to be manually modified.
-And some calculations might not converge
+And some calculations might have trouble
-with the generated inputs.
+converge with the generated inputs.
+The tested inputs are provided in the `work`
+directory.

 ## Running calculations
 ```